blinskey/greek-reference/README.md

 ## Texts

 This project includes the text of *An Intermediate Greek-English Lexicon*, by Henry George Liddell and Robert Scott.
 Text provided by Perseus Digital Library, with funding from The Annenberg CPB/Project.
 Original version available for viewing and download at <http://www.perseus.tufts.edu/hopper/>.
+I have made a number of corrections to the original text.

 The project also includes the text of *Overview of Greek Syntax*, by Jeffrey A. Rydberg-Cox.
 Text provided by Perseus Digital Library, with funding from The Annenberg CPB/Project.
 Original version available for viewing and download at <http://www.perseus.tufts.edu/hopper/>.